IBM/operator-for-redis-cluster/docs/docs/home.md

 make container
 ```

-you can define the docker images tag by adding the variable "VERSION"
+you can define the docker images tag by adding the variable "TAG"
 ```console
 make TAG=<Your-TAG> container
 ```